3D Lane Detection from Front or Surround-View using Joint-Modeling & Matching: Results and Ablation

 \subsection{Ablation Study}

-\textbf{Bézier Control Point Number.} The number of Bézier control points and key points jointly affect the experimental results.
+\textbf{B\'{e}zier Control Point Number.} The number of B\'{e}zier control points and key points jointly affect the experimental results.
 MapTR verifies the impact of the number of key points on the network's performance.
 Its surround-view BEV lane detection network achieves optimal performance when set the key points number to $20$.
-Therefore, in order to validate the influence of the number of Bézier control points on the network's performance, experiments are conducted with a default setting of $20$ key points as the optimal parameter value.
-The number of Bézier control points is set to $0$, $5$, $10$, and $15$.
+Therefore, in order to validate the influence of the number of B\'{e}zier control points on the network's performance, experiments are conducted with a default setting of $20$ key points as the optimal parameter value.
+The number of B\'{e}zier control points is set to $0$, $5$, $10$, and $15$.
 The impact of the control point number is evaluated using the Category Accuracy and F-Score metrics.
-The experiments are conducted on the Argoverse2 dataset, and the results are illustrated in Table \ref{Tab04}.
+The experiments are conducted on the Argoverse2 dataset, and the results are illustrated in Table~\ref{Tab04}.

 By comparing the data, we observed that both the results obtained with the control point numbers set to $5$, $10$, and $15$ outperform the results without any control points being applied.
-This suggests that employing Bézier control points is advantageous in enhancing the precision of detection outcomes.
-Fig. \ref{fig_8} shows that the number of control points affects the smoothness of the predicted curve.
-Moreover, the experiment achieves the optimal value when the number of Bézier control points is set to $10$ on Argoverse2.
+This suggests that employing B\'{e}zier control points is advantageous in enhancing the precision of detection outcomes.
+Fig.~\ref{fig_8} shows that the number of control points affects the smoothness of the predicted curve.
+Moreover, the experiment achieves the optimal value when the number of B\'{e}zier control points is set to $10$ on Argoverse2.

 \textbf{Key Point Number.} The number of key points determines the ability to represent the curvature of the lanes.
 When highly curved lanes are represented with only a few key points, this can lead to discontinuities and a loss of overall smoothness.
-After determining the optimal number of Bézier control points, we proceed to examine the influence of the number of key points by setting them to $10$, $20$, and $40$.
-The experiments were conducted using the Argoverse2 dataset, and the results are illustrated in Table \ref{Tab05}.
+After determining the optimal number of B\'{e}zier control points, we proceed to examine the influence of the number of key points by setting them to $10$, $20$, and $40$.
+The experiments were conducted using the Argoverse2 dataset, and the results are illustrated in Table~\ref{Tab05}.

 The table data indicates that too many key points can also impact the network's accuracy, with the best performance achieved when using $20$ key points.